 Now that you’ve got acquainted with the step-by-step guide on eyeliner application, let us now introduce you to all the types of eyeliners available so that you can decide which one you will be most comfortable with!

-One of the most conventional form of eyeliners, these are perfect if you want a precise application.
+One of the most conventional form of perfect eyeliner, with a precise application.
 They come in two forms, a market pen type with a felt tip, and a vial type with an extremely fine brush.
 We suggest you go for the marker type if you’re a beginner, since this would give your more ease of application.

 There are many tutorials you would find on how to apply liquid eyeliner, solely because it is such a diverse product!
 But we love it best for the super sleek and chic lines!